eurostat/datalab/charts/datalab/README.md

-# Data Lab Helm Chart based on Onyxia, Keycloak, MinIO&reg;, HashiCorp's Vault, Ckan, Prometheus, Grafana, Apache Superset and Kubernetes Dashboard
+# Data Lab Helm Chart based on Onyxia, Keycloak, MinIO&reg;, HashiCorp's Vault, Ckan, Prometheus, Grafana, Apache Superset, Gitlab and Kubernetes Dashboard

 - [Onyxia](https://github.com/InseeFrLab/onyxia) is a web app that aims at being the glue between multiple open source backend technologies to provide a state of art working environnement for data scientists.
 Onyxia is developed by the French National institute of statistic and economic studies (INSEE).
 - [Keycloak](https://www.keycloak.org/) is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.